EliteWise/discord-bot/README.md

 ### How to create a branch?

 > On GitLab, you can click on Repository > Branches > New Branch, then give it a name.
-Your branch need to be created from Develop.
+Your branch need to be created from Develop most of the time.

 ### How to name my branch?